tengteng95/Pose-Transfer/README.md

 <img src='imgs/dance.gif' width=100> -->

 ## News
+- We have released the code for PATN_Deform under branch **PATN_Deform**.
+We introduce a revised version of deformable skip-connections and a novel segment-based style loss, achieving even better results on DeepFashion.
 - [Video demo](https://youtu.be/bNHFPMX9BVk) is available now.
 We further improve the performance of our model by introducing a revised version of the [deformable skip-connections](https://github.com/AliaksandrSiarohin/pose-gan).
 We will release the code soon.
 Refer to our [supplementary materials](http://arxiv.org/abs/1904.03349) for more details.
 - Codes for pytorch 1.0 is available now under the branch **pytorch_v1.0**.
 The same results on both datasets can be reproduced with the pretrained model.